-Production of single-family homes and apartments increased 9.3 percent in November to a seasonally adjusted 685,000 annual rate, the U.S. Commerce Department reported Tuesday.
+Production of single-family homes and apartments increased 9.3 percent in November to a seasonally adjusted 685,000 annual rate, the U.S. Commerce Department said.

 The rate is the fastest since October 2008, and officials with the National Association of Home Builders were pleased.

 "While we still have a long way to go back to

 normal, the latest numbers are one more indication that housing is slowly

 turning the corner," said NAHB Chairman Bob Nielsen of Reno, Nev.
 "In scattered markets across the

 country, buyers who have long sat on the sidelines are starting to take